thoughtbot/superglue/docs/traversal-guide.md

 PropsTemplate includes a `Array` extension which delegates to `at`.
 If you've used the Breezy generators, it will be included in an initializer.

-While traversing by index works fine, it can lead the wrong post being updated if your Redux state has changed by the the time the request comes back.
+While traversing by index works fine, it can lead the wrong post being updated if your Redux state has changed by the time the request comes back.

-### Attribute based keys
+### Attribute-based keys
 Attribute based keys for collections look like this:

 ```